otrv4/otrv4/otrv4.md

 This conversation will take place over public infraestructure where potential hostile intermediaries are present at different levels.

+## Assumptions ##

+This protocol assumes that at least Alice has an available network and that both ends run this protocol over an undelying protocol which enables the exchange of messages.

+## Exceptions ##

+This protocol is not intended to enable group conversations.

 ## Online Conversations ##